MindPetalSoftwareSolutions/jenkins-shared-library/README.md

 ### Process Creation

-Conditional call to either [create a new process or update an existing process](https://docs.uipath.com/orchestrator/v2019/reference/processes-requests) in the folder defined in the Jenkinsfile example
+Conditional call to either [create a new process or update an existing process](https://docs.uipath.com/orchestrator/v2019/reference/processes-requests) in the environment defined in the Jenkinsfile example

 ## More Information